 Heart rate zones are automatically calculated for you.
 You can, however, set your own zones by logging on to Fitbit.com, and accessing settings in the top-right corner.
 Click ‘Heart Rate Zones’ and choose the min and max heart rate for your desired zone.
 This can be particularly helpful if you are working toward a specific target.

 Keep the battery from draining

-Another option is not to add too many reminders and vibrations as these will drain your battery.
+Another way of preserving the battery is not to add too many reminders and vibration alerts.

-Plugging in your device while you’re in the shower for a quick top-up makes a lot of sense, especially since Fitbit doesn’t recommend wearing its wristbands there.
+Plugging in your device while you’re in the shower for a quick top-up makes a lot of sense, especially for Fitbit’s that are not water-resistant.

 And finally – if all else fails…

-If all else fails with your Fitbit device and it freezes, won’t sync or is causing other issues which simply won’t go away – you can always do a hard reset.
+If all else fails with your Fitbit device and it freezes, starts to act funny, won’t sync or is causing other issues which simply won’t go away – you can always do a hard reset.
 The device will power-off and then display the Fitbit logo once it restarts.
 This should hopefully sort any stubborn problems.

 That’s all we have to share, for now!

 Do you have any tips and tricks of your own?
 Let us know in the comments section below.

 Like this article?
 Subscribe to our monthly newsletter to never miss out!